JSConners/cognitive_walkthroughs/notes/README.md

 ## TODO Next time
  1. Go through the videos and fix up other walkthroughs
  2. Comparing the differences between each combination in Gmail.
+ 3. What is actually being sent via bluetooth?

 ## Organizing the paper
 ### Cognitive Walkthrough Section